 See past votes, attendance, and much more data with a board portal.
 Set your own KPIs to score your directors against and better measure your board’s effectiveness with archive data about each meeting.

-4. Increase trust and security with a board portal
+4. Increase trust and security with a Board Portal

 Many boards held their first virtual board meetings during the pandemic.
 In fact, some boards never want to go back to the old way of doing business.
 According to a July article in the Harvard Business Review, directors regard virtual board meetings as more efficient than face-to-face meetings.
 There are multiple reasons for this: replacing travel time with preparation for the meeting and using breakout rooms to deal with specific issues.